Sooh317/Shell_ish/README.md

 # Shell_ish
 system programming assignments in 2021

-supporting cd, fg, bg command.
+Supporting cd, fg, bg command.<br>
 Mutiple pipe, redirect can also be used.